 Your MyChart information comes straight from your electronic medical record at your provider’s office.
+This may be your Kootenai Health or Kootenai Clinic provider, or, a provider you saw at another organization that also uses MyChart.
 Your information (like allergies and medicines) will be reviewed at every clinic visit.
 Tell your health care team if there are any changes that need to be updated.
 If you want to correct something in your chart from a past visit, our Medical Records department can help you.
 Contact Medical Records at (208) 625-6222, or on the Kootenai Health website at https://www.kh.org/patient-and-visitor-information/medical-records/ and “Request an Amendment”.

 Can the notes be changed if I disagree with the terminology, diagnosis, etc.?

 We use standard medical terms to help other members of your care team know about your unique situation.
 This may include terms that may be hard for you to see (obesity, mental illness, etc.) or even trigger negative feelings.
 Please know that our providers must use the right technical and medical terms in their notes to make sure you get proper care.
 If you have any concerns about this, talk to your health.

 If I send a message to my provider or nurse, when can I expect a reply?